 Public health is the overarching science of protecting and improving the health of families, communities, and entire populations throughout the world.
 This science involves not only the promotion of healthy lifestyles and choices, but also great research surrounding disease and injury prevention as well as the detection and control of infectious diseases, according to the Center of Disease Control.

 While epidemiology is a more narrowed focus of study, public health considers the broader picture.
 When looking at public health from an educational perspective, this area of study is truly a blend of the sciences.
 Public health pulls together everything from sociology to biology, environmental health to policy, ethics to epidemiology, in order to preserve and progress the health of people through evidence-based measures.
 If you enjoy getting involved in the community, helping others, and have a strong passion for emerging health trends, public health is undoubtedly the field for you.

-At Goodwin College, public health is a bachelor’s degree program taught by industry experts.
+At Goodwin University, public health is a bachelor’s degree program taught by industry experts.
 Through courses like microbiology, biostatistics, and psychology, students are able to gain a full grasp of the knowledge and skills needed in this critically important field.
 Upon graduation, our students are prepared to work pursue public health careers as:

 - Community Health Workers

 - Disaster Preparedness Coordinators

 - Environmental Health Specialists

 - Public Health Program Coordinators